CDRT/mk_docs/docs/faq/system_update_faq.md

     ```
     This will prevent System Update from re-enabling the default tasks.

-!!! info "Does System Update create temporary admin accounts?"
+!!! note "Does System Update create temporary admin accounts?"
     Yes.
 When System Update is used by a standard user, a temporary admin account is created to enable the installation of updates.
 This account has a long, complex, random password that is not recorded anywhere.

     After the updates have been installed, the account will be deleted automatically.
 In the case where a Reboot Type 1 (Forces Reboot) update is applied, the system will reboot before the account can be removed.
 System Update will remove the account the next time it runs.